qalle2/ega-pride/README.md

 # ega-pride
 A multiple-choice pride flag quiz.
 Requires DOS and EGA.
 Only 12 flags at the moment.
 Compiled with Microsoft QuickBasic 4.5.
+Runs in screen 7 (320x200x16).

+The game can also be downloaded on [itch.io](https://qalle.itch.io/ega-pride).

 ![screenshot; shows the rainbow flag and asks if it's the rainbow, intersex or pansexual flag](snap.png)